Sextus Claudius Petronius Probus: Career

 Probus' career was one of the most noteworthy in his age.
 He began as quaestor, and then became praefectus urbanus.
 He was Proconsul of Africa in 358 and then Praetorian prefect four times: of Illyricum in 364, of Gaul in 366, of Italy, Illyricum, and Africa in 368-375 and again in 383–384; in the meantime, he held the consulship in 371, with Emperor Gratian as colleague.

 In 372 he defended Sirmium against barbarian attack and in that same year he proclaimed Ambrose governor of Aemilia et Liguria.
-In 375 Probus was accused of corruption and oppression in extorting taxes for Valentinian I. He served under Emperor Valentinian II, following him at the Eastern court when Magnus Maximus rebelled in the West.
+In 375 Probus was accused of corruption and oppression in extorting taxes for Valentinian I. In the same year when Valentinian I died, he was one of the generals who elevated the emperor's second son Valentinian II as Augustus and continued to serve under him, following him at the Eastern court when Magnus Maximus rebelled in the West.

-His date of death is unknown, though he was still living in 390 when, according to the Vita Ambrosii of Paulinus of Milan, two Persian noblemen presented themselves before Theodosius I at Mediolanum but departed the next day for Rome in order to see for themselves Petronius Probus, the pride of the Roman aristocracy, a legend in his own lifetime.
+His date of death is unknown, though he was still living in 390 when, according to the Vita Ambrosii of Paulinus of Milan, two Persian noblemen presented themselves before Theodosius I at Mediolanum but departed the next day for Rome in order to see for themselves Petronius Probus.